Hamdan bin Mohammed receives Kuwait's First Deputy Prime Minister, Minister of Defense and Minister of Interior

-His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, Deputy Prime Minister and Minister of Defence, received today (Tuesday) His Excellency Sheikh Fahad Yousef Saud Al Sabah, First Deputy Prime Minister, Minister of Defence and Minister of Interior of the sisterly State of Kuwait, at the Emirates Palace Hotel in Abu Dhabi.
+His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, Deputy Prime Minister and Minister of Defence, yesterday received Sheikh Fahad Yousef Saud Al Sabah, First Deputy Prime Minister, Minister of Defence and Minister of Interior of the sisterly State of Kuwait, at the Emirates Palace Hotel in Abu Dhabi.

-During the meeting, the two sides discussed ways to enhance bilateral cooperation in various fields in a way that serves the interests of the two brotherly peoples and contributes to advancing the path of joint Gulf action.
-They also discussed all developments on the regional and international arenas, the challenges facing the region and the world, and the requirements for advancing joint Gulf action in order to ensure regional security and stability, while stressing the importance of increasing the exchange of expertise, ideas and successful experiences in a way that serves to combine efforts to enhance the path of comprehensive and sustainable development at the bilateral and Gulf levels.

-The meeting was attended by Her Excellency Reem bint Ibrahim Al Hashimy, Minister of State for International Cooperation; His Excellency Mohammed bin Mubarak Fadhel Al Mazrouei, Minister of State for Defence Affairs; His Excellency Omar bin Sultan Al Olama, Minister of State for Artificial Intelligence, Digital Economy and Remote Work Applications, Director General of the Office of His Highness the Crown Prince of Dubai; His Excellency Lieutenant General Talal Humaid Belhoul, Chairman of the State Security Department in Dubai; and His Excellency Lieutenant General Abdullah Khalifa Al Marri, Commander-in-Chief of Dubai Police.
+The meeting was attended by Reem bint Ibrahim Al Hashimy, Minister of State for International Cooperation; Mohammed bin Mubarak Fadhel Al Mazrouei, Minister of State for Artificial Intelligence, Digital Economy and Remote Work Applications, Director General of the Office of His Highness the Crown Prince of Dubai; Omar bin Sultan Al Olama, Chairman of the State Security Department in Dubai; Lieutenant General Talal Humaid Belhoul; and Commander-in-Chief of Dubai Police, Lieutenant General Abdullah Khalifa Al Marri.

 #Hamdan #bin #Mohammed #receives #Kuwaits #Deputy #Prime #Minister #Minister #Defense #Minister #Interior